matter-labs/era-contracts/docs/bridging/bridgehub/bridgehub.md

 The first few fields are the same as for the simple L1→L2 transaction case.
 However there are three new fields:

 - `secondBridgeAddress` is the address of the bridge (or contract in general) which will need to perform the L1->L2 transaction.
 In this case it should be the same `L1AssetRouter`
 - `secondBridgeValue`  is the `msg.value`  to be sent to the bridge which is responsible for the asset being deposited (in this case it is `L1AssetRouter` ).
-This can be used to deposit ETH to STs that have base token that is not ETH.
+This can be used to deposit ETH to ZKChains that have base token that is not ETH.
 - `secondBridgeCalldata`  is the data to pass to the second contract. `L1AssetRouter` supports multiple formats of calldata, the list can be seen in the `bridgehubDeposit` function of the `L1AssetRouter`.

 The function will do the following:

 **L1**

-1. It will deposit the `request.mintValue`  of the ST’s base token the same way as during a simple L1→L2 transaction.
+1. It will deposit the `request.mintValue`  of the ZKChain’s base token the same way as during a simple L1→L2 transaction.
 These funds will be used for funding the `l2Value`  and the fee to the operator.
 2. It will call the `secondBridgeAddress` (`L1AssetRouter`) once again and this time it will deposit the funds to the `L1AssetRouter`, but this time it will be deposit not to pay the fees, but rather for the sake of bridging the desired token.

 This call will return the parameters to call the l2 contract with (the address of the L2 bridge counterpart,  the calldata and factory deps to call it with).
-3. After the BridgeHub will call the ST to add the corresponding L1→L2 transaction to the priority queue.
+3. After the BridgeHub will call the ZKChain to add the corresponding L1→L2 transaction to the priority queue.
 4. The BridgeHub will call the `SharedBridge` once again so that it can remember the hash of the corresponding deposit transaction.
 [This is needed in case the deposit fails](#claiming-failed-deposits).

 **L2**